 Through this program, you will gain valuable law enforcement training through both classroom and field experience.
 This fully online law enforcement degree leads to any type of career in this field you can imagine, from corrections to forensic science.

 NC Central’s bachelor’s in law enforcement is accredited by the Academy of Criminal Justice Sciences (ACJS).
-If you’re interested in applying to NC Central, check out application details here.
-Do note that NC Central holds three admission deadlines:
+Note that NC Central holds three admission deadlines:

 - May 1 (Summer admission)